 - to conduct elections and ballots

-- to comply with any laws or regulations
+- to comply with legal requirements

 We will keep your personal data confidential and will take appropriate measures to protect it against loss, theft or misuse and to safeguard your privacy.

 By joining Unite you should understand that we may use some or all of the personal data you have provided for the above purposes.
+Where other purposes apply, we will notify you when you provide your data.

 Unite the Union may contact you at your home address, by telephone, SMS or email.
 You can change how we communicate with you at any time by visiting the MyUnite website www.unitetheunion.org/login/ or by contacting your Regional Office to do this for you.